4817 Butler Road Glyndon, MD 21071

 How should I care for my dental crown?

-Once your permanent crown is cemented into your mouth, you can begin to care for it just as you would a natural tooth.
-Continue to brush and floss your teeth regularly as well as scheduling oral health and wellness visits once every six months with your dentist.
-If for any reason your dental crown falls out, try to recover the crown and call our office immediately so that we can begin repairing or replacing your dental crown.
+Once we cement your permanent crown into your mouth, you begin caring for it just as you would a natural tooth.
+Regularly brush and floss your teeth and schedule your routine oral health and wellness visits.
+If, for any reason, your dental crown falls out, try to recover it and call our office immediately so that we can begin reattaching or replacing it.